marcomattolab/marcomartorana/content/meetings/2024/development-with-angular-and-signals.md

 ### Angular Milestones

-1. **Angular @2010** - The 1st Revolution
+1. **Angular @2010** - The I Revolution
+    - Introduction of Binding
-   - **Key Features:** Single Page Applications (SPAs) introduced with client-side rendering.
+    - Single Page Applications (SPAs) introduced with client-side rendering
-   - Replaced traditional server-side rendering.
     - Challenges addressed: manual synchronization, boilerplate code, and tight coupling.

-2. **Angular @2016** - The 2nd Revolution
+2. **Angular @2016** - The II Revolution
-   - **Key Features:**
     - Rewritten in TypeScript.
     - Integration with Reactive Programming using RxJS.

-3. **Modern Angular (2023/2024)**
+3. **Modern Angular @2023** - The III Revolution
    - **Key Features:**
      - Simplification with standalone components.
      - Introduction of *Signals*, improved server-side rendering (SSR), and lazy loading with `@defer`.